xIFr - Getting started

 Basic functionality

 When an image is embedded directly from Flickr's servers, an identifier can usually be found in the filename which makes it possible to locate the originating photopage.
-When xIFr detects that, it will show a little Flickr badge in upper right corner of thumbnail.
-You can click that badge to lookup the photopage on Flickr.
-Try it on the photo to the right...
+When xIFr detects this, it will show a little badge over the thumbnail.
+You can click the badge to lookup the photopage on Flickr.
+Try open xIFr on the photo to the right, and notice the badge appearing in upper right corner of the thumbnail...

 Avoid right-click hijacking